wayfair-archive/kombucha/README.md

   "snaps": [ ... ]
 }
 ```
 * `sharedHttpHeadersForSnaps` is used to set up `HTTP` headers that will be present in all requests.
-They can be overridden or setup for an individual snap by using the `httpHeaders` key on the snap object (more detail see below).
+They can be overridden or setup for an individual snap by using the `httpHeaders` key on the snap object (more detail below).
 * `snaps` is an array of API endpoints that you would like tested.
 Here’s what a single entry in the `snaps` array looks like:
 ```json
 {